 When A Student Needs More Support

 Some students just need more.
 And that is okay.
 For example, what if a student is struggling with speech sounds?
-Or a student is struggling to keep up with their peers and needs additional services to keep from falling behind?
-And students struggling with mental illness or need counseling?
+Or a student is struggling to keep up with their peers and needing additional services to keep from falling behind?
+And students struggle with mental illness or need counseling?
 Teachers, start keeping data because what you say doesn’t matter more than those data points.

 When We Get Overwhelmed

-Many teachers reach the point of burn out.
+Many teachers reach the point of burnout.
 They have given too much.
 Their bucket is empty because they gave away too much of themselves.
 They can’t find the balance between home and work.
 The meetings are too much.
 The requirements are weighing them down.
-Their supervisions at school takes up too much time.
+Their supervision at school takes up too much time.
 It is all too much.